Dietary and Nutrient Data Manager

 Current work and interests

-Birdem is a nutritionist working in the Dietary Assessment team in the NIHR Cambridge BRC Measurement Platform.
+Birdem is a nutritionist working in the Dietary Assessment team in the Nutrition Measurement Platform.
 She takes primary responsibility for managing dietary data and related databases, including supporting the development of innovative approaches for data capture, coding and administration, such as moving the UK National Diet and Nutrition Survey (NDNS) to an automated online 24hr recall.

 She is responsible for the development of the NDNS Nutrient Databank in conjunction with Public Health England.
 Her role includes development and management of collection and coding systems.
 She provides specialist expertise, support method innovation and development, and delivers specific inputs to projects in accordance with the needs of a research.
 This means working with collaborators, researchers and experts in the field for input and to ensure alignment with standardised approaches where applicable.